AntonioTorres23/OpenGL_Notes/Deferred Shading.md

 - A **Specular Intensity** float.
 - All light source position and color vectors.
 - The player or viewer's position vector.
-With these (per-fragment) variables at our disposal we are able to calculate the (Blinn)
+With these (per-fragment) variables at our disposal we are able to calculate the (Blinn-)Phong lighting we're accustomed to.
+The light source positions and colors, and the player's view position, can be configured using the same uniform variables, but the other variables are all fragment specific.
+If we can somehow pass the exact same data to the final deferred lighting pass we can calculate the same lighting effects, even though we're rendering fragments of a 2D quad.

+There is no limit in OpenGL to what we can store in a texture so it makes sense to store all per-fragment data in one or multiple